ocamllabs/ocamllabs-www/_posts/2017-03-30-AgdaOCamlMalfunction.md

 ---
-title: "An OCaml backend for Agda with Malfunctional Programming"
+title: "An OCaml Backend for Agda with Malfunctional Programming"
 layout: post
 author: gemmag
 category: General